Yass: The Jazz, The Filth and The Fury

-Miłość managed to get through to a wider audience, efficiently elicit publications and interviews, and even gain a high position in the Jazz Top poll, organised by an organ of the loathed Polish Jazz Association, the Polish Jazz Forum.
+The 1992 track Miłość managed to get through to a wider audience, efficiently elicit publications and interviews, and even gain a high position in the Jazz Top poll, organised by an organ of the loathed Polish Jazz Association, the Polish Jazz Forum.
 The band's success was driven not only by their music, but also thanks to its leader's extraordinary talent in media relations.
 Their success also led to the band's artistic evolution.
-Miłość recorded a couple of fantastic albums such as Taniec Smoka [Dragon Dance] (1994), and Asthmatic (1996), which were much more yassy than their debut.
-Soon, it also had the opportunity to perform with an American legend of the avant-garde, the trumpeter Lester Bowie.
+Miłość recorded a couple of fantastic albums such as 1994's Taniec Smoka (Dragon Dance), and 1996's Asthmatic, which were much more 'yassy' than their debut.
+Soon, they also had the opportunity to perform with an American legend of the avant-garde: the trumpeter Lester Bowie.
 Together, they recorded two albums, Not Two and Talkin' About Life and Death.

-The shows by ad hoc groups also led to the comeback of Totart-ian performers and provocateurs.
-The trumpeter Janusz Zdunek describes his gig with Kotnasrał (Catshitted), a group that only came together for one show:
+These shows by ad hoc groups also led to the comeback of Totart-ian performers and provocateurs.
+The trumpeter Janusz Zdunek describes his gig with Kotnasrał (in English: Catshitted), a group that only came together for one show:

 Yass lost its momentum about ten years after its creation.
 There were several reasons for this atrophy.
 First, there was the collapse of the flagship band, Miłość.
-The band finally disintegrated after the suicide of its drummer, Jacek Olter.
-Then, the yass band leaders started to devote time to their own solo projects.
+The band finally disintegrated after the suicide of drummer Jacek Olter.
+Then, yass band leaders started devoting time to their own solo projects.
 There were also the growing personal tensions between band members.

-This ideological and artistic movement strove towards what is best in independent music in general - the supremacy of art over entertainment, with more interest in what the artist has to say, rather than how it's going to be sold.
+This ideological and artistic movement strove towards what is best in independent music in general: the supremacy of art over entertainment, with more interest in what the artist has to say, rather than how they might be sold.

 Translated with edits by Paulina Schlosser, 10/04/2014